Dales High Way - Skipton to Settle (★★★★★)

 Looking back from the trig point

-Having reached the top of Sharp Haw, the next task is to immediately give up some of that gained height, dropping down on a path that heads north to run past Rough Haw, on it's way to Flasby.
+Having reached the top of Sharp Haw, this hard earned elevation gain must be given up - as we drop down on a path heading north, running by Rough Haw, on it's way to Flasby.

-The onward path heads down to the left of Rough Haw (the big rock ahead)
+The onward path heads to the left of Rough Haw (the big rock ahead)

 Dropping down on the path

-This makes for some slow progress as I strategically assess each stream in order to find a way across that won't get me too wet - but eventually the worst of the streams are left behind, and the walking becomes much drier and easier as I start to get closer towards Flasby.
+This makes for slow progress as I strategically assess each stream in order to find a way across that won't get me too wet.
+And eventually I make it past the worst of these stream - and from here the walking becomes much drier, and easier, as we start to get closer towards Flasby.

-On the edge of this village, the path meets up with a farm track, but the path only follows this for a bit before heading through the trees on a footpath that runs into the middle of Flasby - which turns out to a be pretty little hamlet with a cluster of farms and houses.
+Here the path meets up with a farm track, but the path only follows this track for a short spell, before heading through the trees on a new footpath, that runs into Flasby (which turns out to be a a pretty little village).

-Here we join up with a road and cross over Flasby Beck, where we turn off the road to follow this Beck northwards, walking against the follow of the water.
+Here we join up with a road and cross over Flasby Beck - and here we turn off the road to follow this Beck northwards, walking against the follow of the water, and away from the village.

 Flasby Beck

-This section offers some brief respite from any ascent or descent, and for the next mile and a half the going is very easy folloiwng this beck up to the village of Hetton to the north.
+This section offers brief respite from any ascent or descent - and for the next mile or so the going is very easy, following this beck up to the village of Hetton, to the north.

 Looking out across the beck to the hills beyond